dainst/idai-field/server/deployment_example/README.md

 docker-compose up
 ```

 This should run the application in the foreground and display logs for both services.
-The services can also be viewed in your webbrowser browser at port 80 (FieldHub service) and port 5984 (CouchDB service).
+The services can also be viewed in your webbrowser at port 80 (FieldHub service) and port 5984 (CouchDB service).
 For CouchDB's webinterface go to (..):5984/_utils/.
 Assuming you are trying this out on your local PC or Laptop, check [localhost](http://localhost) and [localhost:5984/_utils](http://localhost:5984/_utils).

-You can now run [CLI](https://github.com/dainst/idai-field/wiki/FieldHub#manual) scripts in a second terminal, for example to finalize the CouchDB setup.
+You can now run [CLI](https://github.com/dainst/idai-field/wiki/FieldHub#manual) scripts in a second terminal to finalize the CouchDB setup.

 ```
 docker exec -it field-hub-app /app/bin/field_hub eval 'FieldHub.CLI.setup()'